dbos-inc/dbos-transact-ts/packages/component-aws-s3/README.md

 ### Workflow to Allow Client File Download
 The workflow function `getFileReadURL(ctx: WorkflowContext, fileDetails: FileRecord, expiration: number)` returns a signed URL for retrieving object contents from S3, valid for `expiration` seconds.

-This workflow currently performs no additional operations outside of a call to `getS3KeyComm(fileDetails.key, expiration)`.
+This workflow currently performs no additional operations outside of a call to `presignedGetURL(fileDetails.key, expiration)`.

 ## Notes
 Do not reuse S3 keys.
 Assigning unique identifiers to files is a much better idea, if a "name" is to be reused, it can be reused in the lookup database.
 Reasons why S3 keys should not be reused: